2sic/2sxc-ui/projects/inpage/icons/readme.md

 ## My icon sources are

-1. Google Material Icons only as of 2sxc 10
+1. Almost all are Google Material Icons as of 2sxc 10 / 11 / 12

-1. V11 - still mostly material icons, but the speed-icon is missing from google material icons github, so I had to improvise :(
+All icons are Creative Commons.
+Almost all are from Google Material.

+These are the Exceptions

+1. Ellipsis with holes - TheNounProject (https://thenounproject.com/term/ellipsis/60330/)